 Alicia has been guest lecturer at universities (DePaul University College of Law in the US and Universidad de Buenos Aires, Universidad Austral and Universidad Nacional de Quilmes in Argentina), congresses and international meetings (AIPLA, ASIPI and AAAPI) and local government entities (SECYT – Secretariat of Science and Technique).
 Her usual topics refer to pharmaceutical, chemical and biotech patents.

 Alicia attends IP meetings held throughout the world on a permanent basis, being an active member in several committees.
-Her local and international IP associations include the Argentine Association of Industrial Property Agents (AAAPI); Interamerican Association of Industrial Property (ASIPI); International Association for the Protection of Intellectual Property (AIPPI); American Intellectual Property Law Association (AIPLA); International Trademark Association (INTA); Brazilian Intellectual Property Association (ABPI) and the Association of Intellectual Property Firms (AIPF).
+Her local and international IP associations include the Argentine Association of Industrial Property Agents (AAAPI); Interamerican Association of Industrial Property (ASIPI); International Association for the Protection of Intellectual Property (AIPPI); American Intellectual Property Law Association (AIPLA); International Trademark Association (INTA) and Brazilian Intellectual Property Association (ABPI).

-Alicia is currently Vice Chair of AIPPI’s IP and Green Technology Standing Committee and member of its Nominating Committee too.
+Alicia is currently member of AIPPI’s IP and Green Technology Standing Committee.
 She is also a member of AIPLA’s IP in Latin America Committee and Women in IP Law Committee.
 During 2010-2014 she was Vice-President of the Argentine Group of AIPPI.